 When I was 4 years old, I decided to declutter my mom’s closet.
 At least 15 pairs of shoes went to the garbage.
 This was my first serious attempt to become a minimalist.

-Lately, a minimalistic lifestyle became trendy, and I feel much more comfortable on our planet earth!
+Lately, a minimalistic lifestyle has become trendy, and I feel much more comfortable on our planet Earth!
 However, minimalism is often misunderstood and explained as owning less will lead you to some spiritual awakening.
 E.g. Marie Kondo’s bestselling book about decluttering your closet.